 5.1 Inspect a property, and complete an outgoing inspection report in accordance with organisational and industry practice.

-5.2 Explain the outgoing inspection report as you would to a landlord and a tenant in accordance with organisational and industry practice.
+5.2 Explain the purpose of and the outgoing inspection report as you would to a landlord and a tenant in accordance with organisational and industry practice.

 5.3 Explain the follow up process in accordance with the Residential Tenancies Act 1986.